fan2/mkdocs/docs/blog/posts/arm/arm-adr-ldr.md

 ```

 The next instruction, `adr r3,CvtTab` (form PC relative address), loads the address of CvtTab into `R3`.
 The `ADR` instruction is used here instead of a `ldr r3,=CvtTab` instruction since the target label is located within ±4095 bytes of the PC.
 Using an `ADR` instruction is also slightly *faster* since it eliminates the extra memory read cycle that the `LDR` instruction needs to load the target address from a literal pool as explained in Chapter 2.
 Following the `ADR` instruction is a `LDR r3,[r3,r2,lsl #2]` instruction that loads the correct label address from CvtTab.

+The range of `ADR` is just as limited as an unconditional `b` or a `bl`.
+To address a label that is a greater distance away, yet within 4 GB in either direction, the `ADRP` instruction can be used in AArch64.

 ## LDR or ADR? non-PIC or PIC?